ozgurgulerx/inference-journal/days/day-003-vLLM-capacity-and-OOM/LOG_tier01.md

 ## 🎯 Core Idea

+This exercise is teaching you to think like an inference engineer:to read a single benchmark JSON like an inference engineer: to instantly parse latency (TTFT, E2E), throughput (tpot), and concurrency, and see how they interact.

+You want to reach the point where you glance at it and think:

+“p95 latency ≈ 2.3 s, concurrency = 8, ~100 tokens/request, ~350 tokens/s overall → this is the box’s capacity and the user experience.”
 Turn your RunPod node(s) into **measured**, not "hopeful", vLLM servers for two real workloads:

 1. **Latency-optimized chat API** – short turns, interactive user